Broderick-Westrope/astro-portfolio/src/content/blog/posts/2-prompt-flows-what-are-they.md

 ```
 The user has submitted the following ticket:
-{ticket_text}
+{{ticket_text}}

-Extract up to 3 FAQs (both question and response) from the knowledge base of department {department} which are relevant to the user's ticket.
+Extract up to 3 FAQs (both question and response) from the knowledge base of department {{department}} which are relevant to the user's ticket.
 If there are no tickets that are relevant to the user's ticket then return none.
 ```

 **Output:**

 - `faqs` - The prompt above is far more simple than would be used in production systems.
 Depending on the prompt this output variable could be a JSON list of objects, each containing a question and answer.
 Or, your knowledge base may not have answers and instead links to relevant web pages.

-The sky's the limit.
+> ⚠️ **_NOTE:_**
+> This node does not actually _retrieve_ FAQs since it does not have access to any.
+In a real-world system we could either provide it with this data via RAG, an MCP server that gives access to a database, or some other method.
+For the sake of this article, it's fine that this node will hallucinate the FAQs from it's training data.

 ### Node 4: Draft a Response